IDSeal/IDSeal-Development-Wiki/v2.1.0/introduction/ObjectsAndRelationships.md

 Each of these states would hold information on status, activation and authentication, errors, etc.

+## Primary Object - The Contact Object
+The primary Object in Core is the Contact Object.
+Most all functions are done through or with a Contact Object in context.
+This includes Companies, which perform their actions through a Point Of Contact (aka POC) Contact Object, which will hold the respective Subscription.

+Even Product Bundles, Products and Billing Options are essentially only utilized in reference to either a Contact or their Subscription.

+The only exception to this is a Batch Object, which is used by the Throttler to run a group of Throttle Requests.

+### Contact Enrollment Journery Example

+Take for example the sign up process through the OEP:

+ - User submits data to sign up for the "Monthly" BillingOption for the "Platinum" ProductBundle.
+ - Contact is created.
+ - Contact creates Credit Card.
+ - Contact creates Subscription for the "Monthly" BillingOption for the "Platinum" ProductBundle.
+    - Subscription creates a ProductState for each Product in ProductBundle.
+ - Subscription creates a Transaction with the Contact Credit Card.
+    - Transaction creates TaxCharges based on BillingOption TaxCategories and Contact zip.
+ - Subscription creates an Invoice.
+ - Transaction attempts an Authorization and on success Charges.
+ - Subscription activates all ProductStates
+    - ProductState creates License if Product requires it.

 ## More Information
 If you'd like to learn more about the Objects, you can see the [Core Objects Developer Documentation](../Objects).